The Election Fraud Quiz

-10) In 2008, Obama had 52% of 121 million votes recorded on Election Day.
-What was his share of the 10 million late votes recorded after Election Day?
+10) In 2008, Obama had 52% (63 of 121 million) of votes recorded on Election Day.
+What was his share of the 10 million votes recorded after Election Day?

 a) 52%, b) 54%, c) 59%

-11) According to the 2004 Election Incident Reporting System (EIRS), 86 of 88 reported touch screen vote-switching incidents were from Kerry to Bush.
-What are the odds of this occurrence assuming a random sample of independent, unbiased machines?
+11) According to the 2004 Election Incident Reporting System (EIRS), 86 of 88 touch screens switched votes from Kerry to Bush.
+What are the odds of this occurrence (assume a random sample of independent, unbiased machines)?

-12) In the 2006 midterms, the National Exit Poll was forced to match the recorded vote (52-46% in favor of the Democrats).
-The 120 pre-election Generic poll trend line projected a 56.4% Democratic share.
-What was the their unadjusted National Exit Poll share?
+12) In the 2006 midterms, the Generic 120-poll trend projected a 56.4% Democratic share.
+The National Exit Poll was adjusted to match the 52% recorded share.
+What was the unadjusted Exit Poll share?

 a) 52.3%, b) 54.1%, c) 56.4%